ricardoalmeida/federation-nexus-prisma/README.md

       "message": "you must be logged in",
 ```

 This is because the GraphQL playground is available via [Apollo Gateway](https://github.com/ricardoalmeida/apollo-gateway) project.
-Please check this repository for instructions how to get it running.
+Please pull this repository and follow instructions how to get it running.